JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/syntax_highlighting_and_error_highlighting.md

 The mapping of the `TextAttributesKey` to specific attributes used in an editor is defined by the [`EditorColorsScheme`](%gh-ic%/platform/editor-ui-api/src/com/intellij/openapi/editor/colors/EditorColorsScheme.java) class.
 It can be configured by the user by providing an implementation of [`ColorSettingPage`](%gh-ic%/platform/platform-api/src/com/intellij/openapi/options/colors/ColorSettingsPage.java) registered in `com.intellij.colorSettingsPage` extension point.

-The <menupath>File | Export | Files or Selection to HTML</menupath> feature uses the same syntax highlighting mechanism as the editor.
+The <ui-path>File | Export | Files or Selection to HTML</ui-path> feature uses the same syntax highlighting mechanism as the editor.
 Thus, it will work automatically for custom languages that provide a syntax highlighter.

 **Examples**: